How is Liability for an Accident in a Rotary Determined?

 In a no-fault state like New Jersey, drivers generally have two options for pursuing compensation after a crash.
 The first is to file a claim through their PIP insurance policy to get their medical bills covered.
 PIP insurance may also cover lost wages if your injuries left you unable to work for a time.

 There is a limit to PIP insurance, though.
 You cannot recover non-economic damages like pain and suffering.
-PIP also has a maximum payout amount, which you normally set by the limits you purchase.
+PIP also has a maximum payout amount, which you normally set when you sign up for it.
 The minimum in New Jersey is $10,000.
 If you max out your PIP insurance, you may be able to file a claim with the liability insurance of the at-fault driver.
 This is your second option for pursuing compensation.

-Filing a claim with the liability insurance of the other driver may be more involved, as these companies always try to get away with paying as little as possible.
+Filing a claim with the liability insurance of the other driver may be more involved, as these companies rarely pay out claims within a reasonable time.
 That is why you should consider working with an attorney who knows how to handle the insurance company to get them to cooperate.

 Call Us Today